aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 }
 ```

-This code in Javascript shows you how to output HTML with full quality images:
+This code in JavaScript shows you how to output HTML with full quality images:

 ```javascript
 var pres = new aspose.slides.Presentation("InputDoc.pptx");